tanjera/screeps/readme.md

 There are a number of commands that can be run from the console that are part of the codebase and assist in managing your Screeps empire.
 These range from logs to show your resource amounts, to using a "blueprint" feature that saves your room layout (using flags) and will automatically rebuild after an attack, along with a CPU profiler that can show you which functions are using the most CPU.
 For a full list of console commands, simply go to the console and type:

 `commands()`

-Note: As I develop the codebase to shift away from hard-coding data and move to a Memory-based setup, more and more console commands will be added to simplify colonizing new rooms, setting up links, etc!